**UPDATED FOR 2023**

 Program Description: This basic level workshop provides participants with the technical skills and knowledge to perform approved bacteriological laboratory procedures for the analysis of drinking water.
 Upon completion of the course, participants will be able to describe qualitative and quantitative tests for total coliform and E. coli contamination, and heterotrophic plate counts for enumeration of general bacterial populations.
 Information will be presented in lectures and laboratory exercises.
 Students will gain technical skills using selected chromogenic/fluorogenic and plate count methodologies in order to perform laboratory analysis of drinking water samples.

-**Trainings for 2022 and 2023 are currently on hold due to construction.
+**Trainings for 2023 are currently on hold due to construction.
 Please contact the Certification Office at (919) 807-8879 for updates, guidance, and assistance.

 Bioterrorism Preparedness for Clinical Laboratories